-The Index Price is computed by taking an average last trade price from the BTC/USDT order books from the following five spot market trading platforms - AscendEX, Binance, Huobi, OKEx and Poloniex, and removing the highest and the lowest price.
+The Index Price is computed by taking an average last trade price from the USDT spot trading pairs order books from the following five spot market trading platforms - AscendEX, Binance, Huobi, OKEx and Poloniex, and removing the highest and the lowest price.

 How is Market Price calculated?